dmoradiya/Banking-Application-and-Expenses-Tracker-with-React---C-ASP-.NET-MVC/readme.md

 [Link to Page Flow Diagram](https://i.imgur.com/1vtVDdh.png)

-## Application Features
+## Application Scope
-- [ ] User can Login with their email address and password.
+- [x] User can Login with their email address and password.
-- [ ] User can Create a new Client.
+- [x] User can Create a new Client.
-- [ ] User can Create new Accounts.
+- [x] User can Create new Accounts.
-- [ ] User can Create new Transactions:
+- [x] User can Create new Transactions:
-- [ ] User can Create a new 'Deposit' Transaction.
+- [x] User can Create a new 'Deposit' Transaction.
-- [ ] User can Create a new 'Withdraw' Transaction.
+- [x] User can Create a new 'Withdraw' Transaction.
-- [ ] User can Create a new 'Pay Bills' Transaction.
+- [x] User can Create a new 'Pay Bills' Transaction.
-- [ ] User can access a 'Landing' Page with all their Active Accounts and their Account Balances.
+- [x] User can access a 'Landing' Page with all their Active Accounts and their Account Balances.
-- [ ] User can access a 'Transaction List' Page which will show their transactions tabulated for a given account.
+- [x] User can access a 'View Transactions' Page which will show their transactions tabulated in table format filtered for a given time period.
+- [x] User can access a 'View Expenses' Page which will show their expenses tabulated in pie chart format filtered for a given time period.
-- [ ] User can Close an Account.
+- [x] User can Close an Account, which will disable the account from being viewed and any associated transactions will be disabled.

-## Challenge Goals
+## Challenge Goals (Extended Scope)
 - [ ] User can access a 'Contact Us' page.
-- [ ] User can access a 'FAQs' page.
+- [x] User can access a 'FAQs' page.
 - [ ] User can access a 'Careers' page.
-- [ ] User can access a 'Transaction Details' page, which will allow them to view their transactions in a graphical chart format.
+- [x] User can access a 'Transaction Details' page, which will allow them to view their transactions in a graphical chart format.
-- [ ] User can access a 'Transfer Money' page, which will allow them to transfer money between accounts.

 ## License